paul-hammant/tbd/content/deciding-factors/index.md

 ## Shared code

 Trunk Based Development teams typically have common code ownership rules around contributions to different parts of the source tree.
-If they do not have a full egalitarian system, they have objecting rules for the tree that focus on standards and come with a promise of a prioritized and fair code review.
+If they do not have a full egalitarian system, they have objective rules for contributions to the tree.
+Rules that focus on standards and come with a promise of a prioritized and fair code review.
 Trunk Based Development teams might have fine-grained write permissions for directories within the trunk, but **never** have any impediment to reading files in th trunk - everyone can see everything.

-## Build times

-Keeping build times short is key.

 <!-- ## Parallelization